learn-anything/alfred-workflows/contributing.md

 Ensure your pull request adheres to the following guidelines:
 - Search included workflows before adding a new one, as yours may be a duplicate.
 - Every workflow addition should follow the same format.
-	1. The workflow should be put into its appropriate category (Just put the one you think is closest if you are not sure).
+	1. The workflow should be put into its appropriate category (Pick the one you think is closest if you are not sure).
 	2. The name of the workflow is added with `###` level heading (with Alfred omitted from the name).
 	3. Add `> ` quote below and quickly describe the workflow.
 	4. If the workflow is impressive, you can add a visual GIF, or image underneath.